ZhuoyaSHI/DOB-FISP-Reports/README.md

 # NYC FISP Crawler

 ## Description
-This project implements a Scrapy spider to crawl and extract Facade Inspection & Safety Program (FISP) data in cycle 8 and 9 from the New York City Department of Buildings website.
+This project implements a Scrapy spider to crawl and extract Facade Inspection & Safety Program (FISP) data in cycle 8 and 9 from the New York City Department of Buildings website (https://a810-dobnow.nyc.gov/publish/Index.html#!/).
 It utilizes Redis for distributed crawling.

 ## Features
 - Extracts FISP reports and related facade photograph reports for specified Building Identification Numbers (BINs)
 - Uses Redis for distributed crawling
 - Records missing data and errors during the run

+## Notes.
+- Proxy rotation is not implemented due to budget.
+The website would ban your IP after few scrapings especially when running the code during daytime.
+Highly recommend run it after 7pm and before 5am.
+- If your IP is banned, stop the running and change your IP to continue running.

 ## Requirements
 - Python 3.11
 - See requirements.txt